This article highlights the importance of sleep and the consequences of a sleepless night.

 Sleep is a word that is defined differently by different people.
 When a human is born, the baby is said to be kept sleeping for 12-15 hours, which is essential for his growth.
 But, as we grow older and older, the sleep pattern changes over time, and we end up getting only 5 to 6 hours of sleep every day.

 Sleep, as we say, is a state in which all our body mechanics come to a rest position.
 Sleep consists of REM cycle in which the person does rapid eye movement, where we can say that the individual is dreaming and is completely sleeping.
 This REM is very much essential to complete the sleep cycle.
 Recent studies have found that an adult needs a complete 7 to 9 hours of sleep per day.
-Nowadays people are getting too busy in their work life that they are not getting much time for a good sleep.
-This has become a routine part of everyone’s life, but they do not realise the consequences they have to face in the next 5 to 6 years because of such negligence.
+Nowadays, people are getting too busy in their work life that they are not getting much time for good sleep.
+This has become a routine part of everyone’s life, but they do not realize the consequences they have to face in the next 5 to 6 years because of such negligence.

 Sleep will always remain of paramount importance for everyone, and everyone should get a minimum of 8 hours of sleep no matter how important is the work next day or how urgent you are supposed to reach your office next morning.

 Find below the importance and effectiveness of sleep.

 These are some essential facts about sleep which should be followed by everyone.
 Every individual needs to make an effort to have a sound sleep to avoid all kinds of health problems.
 Remember, a person can survive if not taken food for a day but a person’s chance of survival decreases if he does not get a sound sleep for 24 hours.